lohQ/ACU_Redirect-Chrome-Extension/README.md

   Suggest to use with another chrome extension -- Video Speed Controller.
 As after the redirection there will not be settings to control the video speed.

 Control:
-  Use Ctrl+Shift+Right for redirection
+  Use Ctrl+Shift+Right for redirection.
-  Use Ctrl+Space for play/pause after redirection
+  Use Ctrl+Space for play/pause after redirection.

 Future improvement:
   Enable user to modify the shortcut.
-  Become a completed extension (not under developer mode) Integrate with Video Speed Controller (if possible)
+  Become a completed extension (not under developer mode).
+  Integrate with Video Speed Controller (if possible).

 Installation: